Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory

-Over the past two decades, various multiscale methods with $\varepsilon$-independent step sizes and accuracy have been proposed.
-The primary strategy of these methods is to transform the original system into a formulation independent of oscillation by leveraging high-frequency characteristics, thereby enabling the design of numerical methods with uniform accuracy.
-The Heterogeneous Multiscale Method \cite{E2003,AEEV2012,EELRV2007,CS2010,AEKLT2013}, Multi-Revolution Composition Method \cite{CMMV2014,CCZ2018} and Stroboscopic Averaging Method \cite{CLMV2020,CCMS2012,CMMZ2016,CCMM2015a} primarily focus on capturing the averaging effects over multiple periods.
-The development of Multiscale Time Integrators \cite{BDZ2014,Z2017,BCJT2016} and Multiscale Exponential Wave Integrators \cite{BC2014,FXY2023,FY2021} is motivated by asymptotic expansions of exact solutions.
-The Nested Picard Iteration scheme \cite{BFS2018,CG2021,CZ2022} iteratively applies the variation-of-constants formulas.
-The Two-Scale Formulation method \cite{WZ2023,CLMZ2017,CCLM2015b} treats high-frequency components as additional variables for discretization.
-While achieving uniform accuracy, many of these methods require structural assumptions for the matrix $A$.
-Some requirements include that all eigenvalues be integer multiples of a fixed value corresponding to the principal frequency, or a diagonal form obtained by assuming directly or by preprocessing steps involving diagonalization and variable transformations.
-These assumptions serve to decouple the system's oscillatory modes, thereby effectively simplifying the dynamics dominated by single-frequency behavior, which brings fundamental convenience for the construction of multiscale methods.
+Over the past two decades, a variety of multiscale methods have been proposed that achieve both $\varepsilon$-independent step sizes and accuracy.
+The core strategy behind these approaches is to leverage high-frequency characteristics to reformulate the original system into an oscillation-free form, thereby enabling the design of numerical methods with uniform accuracy.
+Methods such as the Heterogeneous Multiscale Method \cite{E2003,AEEV2012,EELRV2007,CS2010,AEKLT2013}, the Multi-Revolution Composition Method \cite{CMMV2014,CCZ2018}, and the Stroboscopic Averaging Method \cite{CLMV2020,CCMS2012,CMMZ2016,CCMM2015a} focus primarily on capturing averaged behavior over multiple oscillation periods.
+Meanwhile, Multiscale Time Integrators \cite{BDZ2014,Z2017,BCJT2016} and Multiscale Exponential Wave Integrators \cite{BC2014,FXY2023,FY2021} are constructed based on asymptotic expansions of exact solutions.
+The Nested Picard Iteration scheme \cite{BFS2018,CG2021,CZ2022} applies the variation-of-constants formula iteratively, and the Two-Scale Formulation approach \cite{WZ2023,CLMZ2017,CCLM2015b} treats high-frequency components as additional variables in the discretization.
+While these methods achieve uniform accuracy, many of them rely on structural assumptions regarding the matrix $A$.
+Typical requirements include that all eigenvalues be integer multiples of a fixed principal frequency, or that the matrix be diagonal—whether assumed directly or achieved through preprocessing steps such as diagonalization.
+These assumptions help decouple the oscillatory modes of the system, effectively reducing the dynamics to single-frequency behavior and thereby providing a foundational simplification for the construction of multiscale methods.